 - Jaw that is far back in the throat

 - Repeated ear infections

-- Small opening in the roof of the mouth, which may cause choking or regurgitation of liquids through the nose
+- Small opening in the roof of the mouth, which may cause choking or liquids coming back out through the nose

 - Tongue that is large compared to the jaw

 A health care provider can often diagnose this condition during a physical exam.
 Consulting with a genetic specialist can rule out other problems linked to this syndrome.